cpg1111/cli/README.md

 ### What is Liberty
 Liberty is a simple, friendly and powerful dependency manager for Javascript projects that has no single point of failure.
 We do this by avoiding a central list of packages and we go straight to the source.
 We encourage developers to think carefully about what dependencies they want in their projects.
 If you need a package and you want to ensure it still exists when the original author removes the code, you can fork your own project and use that.

-We are ultimately an npm alternative.
+It is ultimately an npm alternative.

 Liberty is proud to offer:
 - A simple, convenient way to manage dependencies